rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part01/README.md

 Jar files are:

-- Typically used for packaging the class files for:
+- Typically, used for packaging the class files for:
     - The application
     - The libraries
-- Composed of a set of packages with some additional meta data, e.g. main class to run, class path entries, multi-release flags
+- Composed of a set of packages with some additional metadata, e.g. main class to run, class path entries, multi-release flags
 - Added to the class path in order that their contents (classes) to be made available to the JDK for compilation and running - some applications may have hundreds of JAR files in the class path